-I have a fresh spin on the same old Pea Salad for you today!
-This one is gussied up with crispy golden potatoes, filling lentils, generous bites of crunchy bacon, and fresh chives, then tossed in a warm mustardy bacon dressing.
+I have a fresh and hearty spring salad!
+This Spring Pea Salad is gussied up with crispy golden potatoes, filling lentils, crunchy bites of bacon, and fresh chives, then tossed in a warm, mustardy bacon dressing.

 I’m an adamant (dare I admit to obstinate?) believer that salads and their vegetable side dish counterparts can and should be more than an afterthought or something eaten out of obligation, instead of actual desire.